Jacobo149/Sharded_Warehouse/README.md

 ### Workload
 The workload will produce a series of transactions to be completed across shards asyncronously.
 Transactions not yet processed will be held in a transaction pool until they are processed.

+### TODO:
+- Add workload class
+- Make the application Multithreded
+- Make the application sharded
+- Add error handling
+- Make simple interface to interact with the application